Hints for preparing a Marsden Fund proposal

 - Mentors and/or your Head of Department

 Consider whether your research is appropriate for the Marsden Fund.
 The Marsden Fund supports research with a discovery component.
 It does not support work which is purely focused on data collection or tool development where these are not addressing a research question.
-Also consider whether your work would be more appropriately proposed to another funding agency, such as the Health Research Council or Creative NZ.
+Also consider whether your work would be more appropriately proposed to another funding agency, such as the Health Research Council or MBIE.

 Ensure you have a really good idea.
 The most important aspect of your proposal is a novel and exciting research question or aim.
 Marsden Fund panels seek to fund internationally leading fundamental research.
 Avoid proposing research which is likely to be seen as ‘filling gaps’.
 Ensure your research question or aim is clear and focused.
 A statement of aims and a research plan can be drafted well before application forms have been released, and circulated to colleagues for advice.